arbasil05/Heart-Disease-Prediction/README.md

 Heart disease is a leading cause of death worldwide.
 Early prediction can help in timely intervention.
 This project uses patient data to predict the probability of heart disease.

 ## Data
-The dataset used in this project is derived from [https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset].
+The dataset that is used in this project is derived from [https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset].
 It includes features such as age, sex, blood pressure, cholesterol levels, and other health indicators.

 ## Output:
 ### Home Page :